kavyaa-tech/LumineSkin-AI-Skincare-Assitant/README.md

 # 💅 LumineSkin AI Skincare Assistant

-A Retrieval-Augmented Generation (RAG) chatbot built to **educate**, **guide**, and **personalize skincare** for customers in real time.
+A Retrieval Augmented Generation (RAG) chatbot built to **educate**, **guide**, and **personalize skincare** for customers in real time.
 Whether you want to suggest products, generate skin routines, or answer ingredient-specific queries this AI assistant does it with clarity and confidence.

 ![LumineSkin Demo](ui.png)